EzryStIago/training/docs/workshops/genomics_1.md

                         Your choice > Y
 ```

 Then execute the following commands to get the data.
-Both `prefetch` and `fastq-dump` are part of sratools.
-Downloading can take some time!
-[TODO: check how much time for these files!]<br>
+Both `prefetch` and `fastq-dump` are part of sratools.<br>
+Downloading can be time consuming, it takes about 3 minutes per file.
+Thus we already downloaded files and placed them in your /scratch/$USER/Genomics_Workshop/untreated and dex_treated folders.
+Skim through this section to understand how we dit it and continue with 'fast-dump' below.  <br>

 ```
 # fetch the SRA data